 Since March 2015, Heart to Heart has been conducting a series of in-depth discussions with key stakeholders in Peru regarding how to collaboratively advance cardiac care nationwide.
 Negotiations are underway to formalize long-term collaborations with Heart to Heart to reach our mutual goal.

 Lima, the capital and home to around one-third of the nation’s population, is the only city in Peru where children can undergo open heart surgery.
 To effectively advance heart care throughout Peru, we have begun work in Lima to: (1) increase the capacity of their basic medical infrastructure, which already serves a large number of residents of Lima with heart disease, but cannot meet current need; (2) help cardiac specialists in Lima to achieve surgical outcomes comparable to those at centers in the U.S. and Europe by 2020; (3) “train the trainers” in Lima, who will then join us to expand our work to Peru’s provinces during the second phase of our collaboration.
 Heart to Heart’s vision dovetails perfectly with ESSALUD’s recently ratified five-year strategic plan for expanding heart care nationwide.

-For over 25 years, our approach has been to identify, collaborate with, and advance medical communities that are ready for a transfer of knowledge.
+For 30 years, our approach has been to identify, collaborate with, and advance medical communities that are ready for a transfer of knowledge.
 Our stepwise teaching and training empowers them to integrate the surgical treatment of heart disease into their existing medical infrastructure in a relatively short period of time.
 Heart to Heart’s institutional knowledge in pediatric cardiac program development readily enables us to design a blueprint to self-sustainability for any nascent pediatric team.
 We look forward to applying this knowledge to develop a nationwide network of new teams of pediatric cardiac specialists to give every child of Peru access to life-saving heart care.